Riley Greene Player Props: Tigers vs. Red Sox

-On Thursday, Riley Greene (coming off going 2-for-4 with a triple) and the Detroit Tigers face the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 1:10 PM ET.
+The Detroit Tigers and Riley Greene, who went 0-for-4 last time out, battle Tanner Houck and the Boston Red Sox at Comerica Park, Saturday at 4:10 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with a triple) against the Astros.
+In his most recent game he had a hitless performance (0-for-4) against the Red Sox.

 Riley Greene Game Info & Props vs. the Red Sox